conventionbroken/capsize/SoftwareUpdate.txt

-Add TFLite Edge TPU Docs Integrations Page  (#8900)
+Add instance segmentation and vision-eye mapping in Docs + Fix minor code bug in other real-world-projects (#6972)